-- Increase fairness to hospitals.
-Under the previous method, two hospitals were often paid very different amounts for the care of very similar patients.
-Under the new method, all hospitals are paid similarly for similar patients. - Reward efficiency.
-Under the previous method, hospitals that became more efficient and decreased cost were penalized with lower payment.
-Under the new method, hospitals receive a flat rate for each stay of a given casemix level.
+- Reward efficiency.
+Hospitals receive a flat rate for each stay of a given casemix level.
 If they improve efficiency, they keep the savings. - Improve purchasing clarity.
 The new method allows the Division clearer insight into the services being covered.
 Each stay is assigned to a single DRG with a single payment.
 DRGs are organized so that each DRG contains stays that are similar both clinically and in terms of hospital resources used. - Reduce administrative burden.
-Under the previous method, delays and adjustments to cost reports and payment rates bedeviled financial planning for both the hospitals and the Division.
-Several years could elapse after discharge before payment was finalized.
-Under DRG payment, a hospital receives final payment for a stay shortly after it submits a claim.
-As well, the previous method depended on the Division receiving audited hospital cost reports from Medicare contractors.
-Medicare contractors focus their audits on areas of the cost report that affect Medicare payment, not on areas such as neonatal care and pediatrics that are of great importance to Medicaid.
+Under DRG payment, a hospital receives final payment for a stay shortly after it submits a claim, without the expense and delay of a cost settlement process.
+(The Division does reserve the right to review the appropriateness of hospital costs for, e.g., outlier payments).

-6. Was there an independent review of this proposal?
+5. Was there an independent review before the DRG payment was implemented?